tgoff/presentations/vt-cloud-coding.md

     - Currently
         - Develop and maintain IaaS platform reimplementation

-Notes: Didnt start in the cloud, but organically tranistioned as the project evolved
+Notes: Didnt start in the cloud, but organically moved there as the project evolved.
+Large project with lots of different teams.

 ---
 <!-- .slide: data-background-image="https://cdn.pixabay.com/photo/2017/06/14/16/20/network-2402637_1280.jpg"  data-background-opacity=".2"  -->
 ## PaaS vs IaaS - Review
 - PaaS EDC - managed by Ruby backend and API
     - V1: Applications sent in tar files.
-Platform expanded and ran on an EC2 instance
+Platform ruby code unzipped and ran on an EC2 instance
-    - V1.1: Applications sent in Docker containers, platform initiated ECS services
+    - V1.1: Applications sent in Docker containers, platform ruby code initiated ECS services
 - Iaas EDC
     - Applications have the keys to full(*) AWS experience
     - Guardrails built to ensure applications are compliant, secure, and app owners cant do things they shouldnt be able to
 - Why IaaS?
     - Allows cloud native application development using most of the growing suite provided by AWS
     - Developers want to be able to use the full potential of the cloud
+    - But the number of services in the cloud is both an opportunity and risk.

-Notes: PaaS is by necessity more restrictive in terms of application design and available technologies.
+Notes: PaaS is by necessity more restrictive in terms of application design and available services.
 But IaaS can be harder to govern.
-From a developer view, you want all the things, but that makes the security/governance story a bit more complex
+From a developer view, you want all the things, but that makes the security/governance story a bit more complex.
+One is not the "right" answer all the time.

 ---
 <!-- .slide: data-background-image="https://cdn.pixabay.com/photo/2015/09/05/20/02/coding-924920_1280.jpg"  data-background-opacity=".2"  -->
 ## Developing for the cloud
 - 12 factor app - https://12factor.net/
     - Simple, standalone services which do not have dependencies baked in
-    - Critical when deploying on a PaaS
+    - Critical when deploying via containers or on a PaaS where you do not control the infrastructure
 - Microservices
     - Multiple small independent services instead of a monolithic application
     - Indepdendently scalable services